Why

 Lottery is subject to annual financial audits by the State

 Auditor.
-A major accounting firm conducts an annual performance
+A major accounting firm conducts an annual audit on the Lottery's statewide gaming system.

 |